SaltyMonkey/fps-manager/docs/presets.md

 ### Naming:

 FPS Manager using internal client data instead of hardcoded strings and it leads to some differences in game class naming scheme.
+Presets MUST HAVE names from expected preset names list.

 |  Expected preset name         | Game class           |
 | ------------------------------| ---------------------|

 ## `Preset` structure